The creamiest, easiest hummus recipe made without having to remove the shells from the chickpeas! Instant Pot and stovetop directions included.

 - 1 cup chana dahl (split chickpeas) dried

-- 4 tbsp tahini
+- 4 Tablespoons tahini

-- 3 tsp lemon juice
+- 3 teaspoons lemon juice

-- 2 tbsp olive oil
+- 2 Tablespoons olive oil

 - 1 clove garlic

-- 1/2 tsp sea salt
+- 1/2 teaspoon sea salt

-- 1/8 tsp ground cumin
+- 1/8 teaspoon ground cumin

 - Add the dried chickpeas to a pressure cooker with 3 cups of water.
 Cook for 15 mins.
 There may be extra water when the chickpeas have finished cooking.
 If there is, drain the water from the chickpeas

-Transfer the cooked chickpeas to a food processor.
+- Transfer the cooked chickpeas to a food processor.
 Add the rest of the ingredients.
 Process on high for 5 minutes, or until the mixture is smooth and creamy